Esther7171/Web-Application-Penetration-Testing/Check-List/readme.md

 * [ ] Test for auto-binding
 * [ ] Test for Mass Assignment
 * [ ] Test for NULL/Invalid Session Cookie
+* [ ] Test response manipulation and check if changing the allowed request type is possible
 ## Denial of Service
 * [ ] Test for anti-automation
 * [ ] Test for account lockout